Flight Centre Schools Triathlon – Bradfield

 About the event

-After the success of the 2 events last year, where 1000 children took part and raised an amazing £110,000 and the children and parents had a fantastic day, we are pleased to have 4 events in 2017 at Royal Russell School on April 23rd, Bradfield College on May 7th, Cranleigh School on May 14th, and Marlborough College on May 21st.
+In the two years since they started, 3,500 children have taken part in the Flight Centre School Triathlons and raised an amazing £400,000.
+All the children and parents have a fantastic day.
+We are pleased to have four events in 2018 at Royal Russell School on April 22nd, Bradfield College and Cranleigh School both on May 13th, and Marlborough College on May 20th.

 The Flight Centre Schools Triathlon is a chance for children from school years 3-8 to come together and compete in their own event.
-We aim to host 20 events across the UK within the next three years, with 10,000 young people taking part and raising £1 million per year, funds that will support the ambition and opportunities of young people less fortunate than themselves.
+We aim to host 20 events across the UK within the next few years and hope to raise £1 million per year for charity.
+The money raised will create opportunities for young people around the world.

 To be able to offer free entry for our participants, each entrant is asked to reach a £100 fundraising target – with a minimum of £50 raised to be able to take part.
 The first £50 raised will go to Restless Development.
 The second £50 raised will go to either Restless Development or an existing/chosen school charity.
 Anything raised over £100 will be donated to Restless Development as the organising charity.